MrRfifa/todo-app-kubernetes/README.md

     ```bash
      http://127.0.0.1:<<port>>
     ```
-    o test the API, use applications like "Postman" or "Insomnia."
+    To test the API, use applications like "Postman" or "Insomnia."
 Don't forget to append `/todos` to the URL so it looks like:

     ```bash
      http://127.0.0.1:<<port>>/todos